ogud/3-DNS-Protocol/DNS3-RR-Protocol.md

 to register the referral URI with registries, or block the access to updating DS and NS.

-OAUTH??? would work how ???
+OAUTH??? how that would work  ???

 # Security considerations

-TBD This will hopefully get more zones to become validated thus overall the security gain outweights the possible drawbacks.
+TBD This will hopefully get more zones to become validated thus overall the security gain out weights the possible drawbacks.

 # IANA Actions